Ahmed5720/PROJECT_NGINE/src/docs/DEEP_DIVE_ANALYSIS.md

 - **Rationale:** No dependency, full control, and a single convention inside the C++ code.
 - **OpenGL interaction:** Shaders expect column-major matrices.
 The Gaussian renderer (and any code that uploads matrices to GL) **transposes** when building the float array: columns of the logical matrix are written as consecutive floats so that `glUniformMatrix4fv(..., GL_FALSE, data)` matches the GLSL layout.
 The Phong path may still pass row-major data; consistency with the shader’s expectation should be verified per pass.

+**Alternatives:** Use GLM or Eigen; then all math and uploads would follow one library’s convention.
+Would simplify matrix handling and reduce bugs at the cost of a dependency.

 ---